Team Building Activities Are Strongly Encouraged

 One-on-one mentoring is important for employees and it's always recommended when you bring a new employee into your organization.
 Group mentoring by a senior manager or manager is another opportunity for team building as well.
 Employees learn new skills and approaches while furthering their relationships with coworkers.

-A second type of group mentoring involves having an employee who has a particular skill set teach other employees who want to learn.
-The employee can mentor groups of others to gain the skill or knowledge.
+The second type of group mentoring involves having an employee, who has a particular skill set, teach the other employees who want to learn.
+The employee can mentor groups of others to gain the skill or knowledge the mentoring employee is sharing.

 Hold Company-Sponsored Off-Site Departmental Lunches

-Provide Company Sponsorship for Sports Teams and Get Fit
+Provide Company Sponsorship for Sports Teams and Fitness Opportunities

 A mid-sized company can sponsor sports teams for employees that include baseball, golf, basketball, bowling, soccer, and more.
 The company can pay employee registration fees for running and walking events, especially those where the proceeds are shared with local charities.

-At one 5k run/walk, 36 employees entered together in company T-shirts.
+At one 5k run/walk, 36 high tech employees entered together and wore their company logoed T-shirts.
 This is terrific for the company’s positive notoriety and community exposure, as well as for supporting employee causes.

 Activities such as weekly Weight Watchers meetings, yoga classes at noon, or group exercises in your fitness center can also offer team building opportunities for employees.